hpc-carpentry/hpc-carpentry.github.io/_posts/2018/05/2018-05-16-lc-sprint-report.md

 ### Highlights

-Juliane Schneider used the Carpentries’ [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html) as the basis for new exercises during the [`regex`](https://librarycarpentry.github.io/lc-data-intro/04-regular-expressions/) part of the [`lc-data-intro`](https://librarycarpentry.github.io/lc-data-intro/) lesson.
+Juliane Schneider used The Carpentries’ [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html) as the basis for new exercises during the [`regex`](https://librarycarpentry.github.io/lc-data-intro/04-regular-expressions/) part of the [`lc-data-intro`](https://librarycarpentry.github.io/lc-data-intro/) lesson.